cabforum/servercert/docs/EVG.md

 ---
 title: Guidelines for the Issuance and Management of Extended Validation Certificates
-subtitle: Version 1.8.0
+subtitle: Version 1.8.1
 author:
   - CA/Browser Forum
-date: 30 November, 2022
+date: 4 March, 2024
 copyright: |
-  Copyright 2022 CA/Browser Forum
+  Copyright 2024 CA/Browser Forum

   This work is licensed under the Creative Commons Attribution 4.0 International license.
 ---